DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

 The cost of spaying and its aftercare depends on your dog's size and weight, where you live, and the type of practice you use.
-Bigger dogs need larger drug doses and often a longer operation, which raises the price.
-Some clinics carry out keyhole spays, which can cost more upfront but may mean a quicker, more comfortable recovery.
-Whether the quote includes a recovery cone, take-home pain relief and a follow-up check varies between practices too.
-Corporate-owned clinics charge on average 18.3% more than independents, so where you go makes a real difference.
+Bigger dogs need larger drug doses and often a longer operation, which pushes the price up and can mean a slightly longer settling-in period afterwards.
+Some clinics offer keyhole spays, which tend to cost more upfront but can mean a smaller wound and a quicker, more comfortable recovery than a traditional spay.
+What the quote actually covers varies a lot too.
+A recovery cone, take-home pain relief and a follow-up check might be built into the price at one practice and charged as extras at another, which is why two quotes that look similar on paper can end up costing quite different amounts once recovery is factored in.
+Who owns the practice matters as well.
+Corporate-owned clinics charge 18.3% more on average than independent practices, and vet prices in general have risen 63% between 2016 and 2023, so the same operation can vary substantially depending on where you go and who you book with.
+Region plays a part too, with the real prices on this page reflecting how much that can shift across the country.

 How to pay less

-• Ask exactly what the spay quote includes, such as pain relief, a cone and the post-op check, so you can compare practices on a true like-for-like basis.
+- Ask exactly what the spay quote includes, such as pain relief, a cone and the post-op check, so you can compare practices on a true like-for-like basis rather than by headline price alone.

-• If your dog needs extended pain relief, ask for a written prescription and order online, where medicines are often 50 to 60% cheaper.
+- If your dog needs extended pain relief, ask your vet for a written prescription and buy it online instead, where medicines are often 50 to 60% cheaper than over the counter at the practice.

 Common questions